 Goodspeed Hall has practice rooms on the first floor, which are available for student use on a first-come, first-served basis.
 Currently ten of the Goodspeed practice rooms have pianos.

-The Reva and David Logan Center for the Arts, which will open at the beginning of spring quarter 2012, will include another twenty practice rooms: ten with grand pianos, and four with upright pianos, and six for other instrumental practice.
+The Reva and David Logan Center for the Arts includes another twenty practice rooms: ten with grand pianos, and four with upright pianos, and six for other instrumental practice.

-Instrument lockers in Goodspeed Hall can be requested through the Department of Music Main Office.
+Instrument lockers in Goodspeed Hall can be requested through the Department of Music Main Office, GoH 309.